 Now we’re seeing what is arguably the next level of control in the form of the SMOS CP1 Pro, a rather ungainly-looking contraption that bolts onto your Android phone and gives you not just a set of physical inputs, but a pro-level gaming interface that wouldn’t look out of place on the eSports circuit.

-SMOS is claiming that the CP1 Pro will work with any Android game, and that its software makes the button mapping experience as painless as possible.
-We’re a little sceptical about this as we’ve had some real nightmares as far as mapping buttons on other controllers in the past, but the SMOS app does seem to have been made with ease-of-use in mind.
+SMOS is claiming that the CP1 Pro will work with any Android game and that its software makes the button mapping experience as painless as possible.
+We’re a little skeptical about this as we’ve had some real nightmares as far as mapping buttons on other controllers in the past, but the SMOS app does seem to have been made with ease-of-use in mind.

 SMOS is also pushing the CP1 Pro’s connectivity with its DP1 smartphone dock.
-This plugs into your TV and allows your phone to dock with it, displaying the image over a HDMI connection.
-You can then use the CP1 Pro as a stand-alone gamepad to control the action; the unit’s Bluetooth connection is good for a 10-metre range, which should accommodate most living rooms.
+This plugs into your TV and allows your phone to dock with it, displaying the image over an HDMI connection.
+You can then use the CP1 Pro as a stand-alone gamepad to control the action; the unit’s Bluetooth connection is good for a 10-meter range, which should accommodate most living rooms.

 The only downside is the sheer size of the unit; even when your phone is removed there’s no way of folding it down into a more compact form factor.
 We’d be nervous about taking this out of the house; it doesn’t feel fragile, but a knock or bump in the wrong place could still do some serious damage.

 The CP1 Pro is on Amazon right now; it passed its Kickstarter funding goal with 27 days remaining.
 Its standard retail price is $139, which is rather high for a device that has (very decent) rivals in the sub-£20 bracket.
 Still, the CP1 Pro is an impressive piece of kit that is ideal for anyone that takes mobile gaming seriously.